Intercontinental and transoceanic fixed links: Bering Strait bridge or tunnel

-To make a bridge or tunnel useful, a road or railway must be built to connect it, despite very difficult climate and very sparse population that makes roads less economically motivated.
+For a bridge or tunnel to be useful, a road or railway must be built to connect it, despite the very difficult climate and very sparse local population.
 In Alaska, a 700 mi link would be needed, and in Russia, a link more than 1,200 mi long must be constructed.
-Until around 2010, such road connections were suggested by enthusiasts only, but at that time both the Russian government and the Alaskan state government started considering such roads.
-The Alaska Railroad is currently the only railroad in Alaska and disconnected from the wider North American rail network, but plans for an A2A Railway linking it to Alberta, Canada and from there the rest of the North American rail network are underway.
+Until around 2010, such road connections were suggested by enthusiasts only, but at that time both the Russian government and the Alaskan state government started to consider such roads.
+The Alaska Railroad is currently the only railroad in Alaska, and is not connected to the wider North American rail network, but plans for an A2A Railway linking it to Alberta, Canada and from there to the rest of the North American rail network are under consideration.

+Asia to Oceania

+There are no viable options for a fixed link between Asia and Oceania.
+Excluding the Indonesia–Papua New Guinea border that divides the island of New Guinea, the shortest distances between Southeast Asia and Oceania still cover a significant distance across the sea between Indonesia and Australia.
+The closest would be Badu Island in Queensland's Torres Strait Islands, which is 123 km away from Merauke Regency's coastal border with Papua New Guinea.
+Otherwise, in the Arafura Sea, Rimbija Island in the Northern Territory's uninhabited Wessel Islands is 300 km south of Yos Sudarso Island, also in Merauke Regency; and across the Timor Sea, the northern tip of Melville Island is still 317 km south of Selaru in the Tanimbar Islands of Maluku.

 Oceania

 Australia–Papua New Guinea Tunnel

 A tunnel/bridge between the Australian mainland and the island of New Guinea, bridging the Torres Strait, is not considered economically feasible owing to the great distance.
 Cape York in northern Queensland is 140 km away from New Guinea.
 This is a very long distance compared to existing tunnels or bridges, and the demand for car travel is not so high; as of 2009 there are no car ferries between Australia and Papua New Guinea.
 Passenger travel is by air or private boat only.